 - for a sequence we recursively analyze all s-expressions that make up the sequence.

-For two cases, however, the recursion follows a different path than in the case of evaluation.
+For two cases, however, the recursion follows a different path than that of evaluation.

 - For lambda-form we recursively analyze the body of the form – contrast this with the case of evaluation, in which the body of a lambda is not evaluated when the lambda is evaluated but instead stored in a procedure object.

 - Analysis of function-application recursively analyses the application’s sub-expressions – contrast this with the case of evaluation, which proceeds to evaluate the body of the procedure object.

 These two differences from the recursive definition of evaluation have the important consequence that the analysis is linear in time with the size of the s-expression under consideration including all its descendants – contrast this with evaluation, which may take infinite time.

 Finally, a word on the well-formedness of forms: for forms which are not well-formed, such as a list-expression representing an if-form with any other number than 4 elements, a special malformed-form is constructed.
 For malformed forms we do not recurse.

 Nota bene: the fact that the analysis is recursively defined does not imply that an analysis of a given list-expression always recurses into all elements of that list.
 Instead, the paths of recursion are dependent on the form currently under consideration.
 In particular, the following sub-expressions are not subjected to further form-analysis at all:

 - the form-identifying atoms (